Pivot / Tires / Travel / Food Media / 1900-present

 The Decision Context

-Michelin began as a tire company, but the Michelin Guide shows a larger strategic move: do not only sell the object that makes mobility possible; help people use mobility more often, more confidently, and with more desire.
+Michelin began as a tire company, but the Michelin Guide shows a larger strategic move: do not merely sell the object that makes mobility possible; help people use mobility more often, more confidently, and with more desire.

 In 1900, cars were still rare in France.
 The guide gave motorists practical reasons to take the road: maps, garage and fuel information, tire-changing guidance, hotels, and places to eat.
 That made the brand useful before it became prestigious.